How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 Steaming

-Pro: Just like boiling, it is very difficult to burn anything with a steamer!
+Pro: Just like boiling, it isn’t easy to burn anything with a steamer!
 You retain more nutrients.

 Con: It takes a LONG time to steam fruits and vegetables.